Hampton ‘brushed off’ by standard official Korean response

 Dog meat restaurants’ sale of dog meat soup made with dog carcass from an unknown source is a violation of Food Sanitation Act Article 44 Section 1 Clause 1.
 Uninspected livestock products must not be transported, stored, displayed, sold or used for manufacturing or processing of food for human consumption.

-To illustrate the scale of the dog meat business in Anyang, a simple search for “Anyang Dog Meat Restaurant” on a popular search engine in South Korea (called Naver business directory search) produced a list of 70 search results in and around Anyang alone.
+To illustrate the scale of the dog meat business in Anyang, a simple search for “Anyang Dog Meat Restaurant” on a popular search engine in South Korea (called Naver business directory search) produced a list of 70 search results in the vicinity of Anyang alone.
 This proves just how many dog farms and slaughterhouses there must be in, or in close proximity to that city, to be able to supply meat to all of these restaurants (and how many others?).

 Mayor Tuck, we, therefore, urge you to once again review the evidence, and to do everything in your power to help bring an end to the dog meat trade in your Sister City, Anyang.